Abba0919/Llorin-Spotify-Eda-and-Visualization/README.md

 | 952 |	Alone	Burna Boy |1 |	2022 |	11 |	4 |	782 |	2 |	96007391 |	27 |	... |	90 |	E	| Minor |	61 |	32 |	67 |	15 |	0 |	11 |	5 |

-  - I used this code to know what will I input in the markdown for output.
+  - I used this code to know what I will input in the markdown for output.
 ```python
 print(df.head().to_markdown())
 ```

 - How many rows and columns does the dataset contain?
-  - 953 rows × 24 columns
+  - The dataset contains 953 rows × 24 columns

 - What are the data types of each column?
 Are there any missing values?
   - To know the data types of each column we need to input: